mmm111mmm/inacityinthefuture/02-methods/01-methods.md

 After the `main` method, we can have other methods.
 But they must have different names.

+Method names can contain letters, underscores and numbers, but they must start with a letter or underscore, and cannot include spaces.

-Our methods should have statements in them:
+And our methods should have statements in them:

 ```
 class Main {